-The Constitution, Board Charter and Suncorp Code of Conduct provide clear procedures regarding the management of actual, potential or perceived conflicts of interest.
+The Constitution, Board Charter and Suncorp Code of Conduct highlight the importance placed on ensuring the management of actual, potential or perceived conflicts of interest.

 Each director has a continuing obligation to keep the Board advised of any interest that has arisen that could potentially conflict with those of the Suncorp Group.

 Where a director has an actual, potential or perceived conflict in a matter being considered by the Board, the director will:

-- declare that conflict of interest - not receive the relevant Board papers - not be present when the matter is considered during a Board or Committee meeting - not participate in any decision on the matter, unless the Board Chairman (or if the relevant director is the Board Chairman, either of the Board Audit or Risk Committee Chairmen) determines otherwise.
-However, in the case of a material personal interest, the level of involvement of the relevant director will be determined by the Board (excluding the relevant director).
+- declare that conflict of interest - not receive the relevant Board papers - not be present when the matter is considered during a Board or Committee meeting and - not participate in any decision on the matter, unless the Board Chairman (or if the relevant director is the Board Chairman, either of the Board Audit or Risk Committee Chairmen) determines otherwise.

-The Suncorp Code of Conduct is available on the governance and policies section of our website.
+The Suncorp Code of Conduct is available in the governance and policies section of our website.